 This winter, Pippin Hill is also offering a series of classes that anyone from a culinary novice to a master chef would enjoy.
 This wreath-making class, in addition to these other upcoming classes, make a great holiday outing to enjoy with friends, family or a bridal party.
 In addition to their estate tours and tastings that are offered year-round, Pippin Hill will host the following classes this winter season:

 We hope this Holiday Wreath Making at Pippin Hill has inspired you to create your own dazzling wreath worthy of hanging in Virginia wine country.
 For even more holiday content, check out these delicious Winter Whiskey Recipes.
 Be sure to visit our Wine & Country Events Calendar for upcoming holiday and vineyard events.
 Still have some shopping to do?
-The Wine & Country Shop is a fabulous local option full of home décor and accessories, clothing, jewelry, artisan foods, local beer and wine, and so much more.
+The Wine & Country Shop is a fabulous local option full of home décor and accessories, clothing, jewelry, and so much more.
 Browse our gift guides for quick and easy shopping suggestions.

 For more from Pippin Hill Farm & Vineyards, see some recipes from their chef like Farm-to-Table Brunch Recipes, an Heirloom Tomato Salad, Made-from-Scratch Pizza and a Grilled Sea Bass Recipe, as well as A Farm-to-Table Dinner Celebrating the Equinox, Summer Entertaining Tips, Expert Tips on Flower Arranging and Treat & Charlotte’s Fall Vineyard Wedding. ~